diafygi/gethttpsforfree/README.md

 verify the challenge for that domain.
 That request must also be signed so there's one more signature that must be performed.
-The reason why this wasn't included in step 3 is because the payload contains something in the response of `/new-authz`.
+The reason why this wasn't included in step 3 is because the payload contains something in the response of `/new-order`.

-There's two options this website offers as copy-and-paste commands: python and file-based.
+There's three options this website offers as copy-and-paste commands: python, file-based, and dns.
 The python command is a mini server you can copy-and-paste into your server's command line (NOTE: this needs sudo permissions!).
 The file-base option just lists the url where the challenge will check and the file contents that the file needs to contain.
+The DNS option lists the value you need to set as a TXT entry in your DNS.
 It's up to you to figure out how to make that happen.

 When you confirm that you're hosting the files, an ajax request is made to the challenge url to tell Let's Encrypt to verify the domain.
-Once this is done for all the domains in your CSR, an ajax request is made to `/new-cert` with the previously signed payload from step 3.
+Once this is done for all the domains in your CSR, the final signature is to finalize the order and sign your certificate.

 ### Step 5: Install Certificate

-The response from `/new-cert` should be your new certificate!
+The response from finalizing should be your new certificate!
 Congrats!
 This step prints the certificate and also prints the intermediate certificate you need to chain this certificate to the root certificate.